 In Australia, World Down Syndrome Day is observed through various activities centred around raising awareness and advocating for the rights of individuals with Down Syndrome.
 These activities often include community-based events, educational workshops, and fundraising campaigns geared towards research and support services.
 Activities are held across the country and typically involve participation from schools, workplaces, and communities, facilitating a wider reach and impact.
 World Down Syndrome Day occurs on the 21st of March every year, symbolising the triplication (trisomy) of the 21st chromosome, which causes Down Syndrome.

-Facts about World Down Syndrome Day
+Top 10 Facts for 2026 World Down Syndrome Day in Australia

 In the News and Trending in Australia for World Down Syndrome Day